-Transgender actress reveals upcoming collaboration with Beyoncé — Nigeria Today
+Trans actress reveals upcoming collaboration with Beyoncé — Nigeria Today

-Transgender actress reveals upcoming collaboration with Beyoncé
+Trans actress reveals upcoming collaboration with Beyoncé

 African-American transgender actress, Laverne Cox has revealed that she will be featuring Beyonce in an upcoming project.
 The actress who was born a man, casually revealed on Access Hollywood on Tuesday that her and Beyoncé Knowles-Carter have an upcoming project together, Bossip reports.
 Pretty much the only details revealed about the project is that there…

-The post Transgender actress reveals upcoming collaboration with Beyoncé appeared first on The Herald Nigeria.
+The post Trans actress reveals upcoming collaboration with Beyoncé appeared first on The Herald Nigeria.

 This post was syndicated from The Herald Nigeria.
 Click here to read the full text on the original website.